 Contact: Rev. Alex McGee

-We are blessed with three labyrinths.
-Available daily during daylight hours is our permanent outdoor Santa Rosa labyrinth; available one Friday evening most months is our indoor eleven-circuit Chartres-style canvas labyrinth; and available for outreach is our seven-circuit classical concentric ‘versatile’ labyrinth.
-For more information about labyrinths, see the book Walking a Sacred Path: Rediscovering the Labyrinth as a Sacred Tool by the Rev. Dr. Lauren Artress, Canon at Grace Cathedral in San Francisco.
+We are blessed with four labyrinths!
+Available daily during daylight hours is our permanent outdoor Santa Rosa labyrinth.
+Our indoor eleven-circuit Chartres-style canvas labyrinth is open on New Year’s Eve from 5-7 pm (open to all) and during the Dream Quest for women in late February (requires pre-registration).
+Our seven-circuit classical concentric ‘versatile’ labyrinth is available for outreach.
+Our newest labyrinth is a three circuit labyrinth that is currently in use on Sundays in the Kindergarten-First Grade classroom, but is also available for outreach.
+For more information about labyrinths, see the book Walking a Sacred Path: Rediscovering the Labyrinth as a Sacred Tool by the Rev. Dr. Lauren Artress.

 Contact: Patty Wallens